 For most people, attaining these new goals for fluid intake will require a substantial change in daily routine.
 However, keep in mind that you don't have to take it all in as water (or other beverages).
 Roughly 80% of your total daily fluid intake comes from drinks; the other 20% comes from fruits, vegetables, and other foods.
 Still, consuming this much fluid on a daily basis will require some conscious effort.

-Also, these recommendations do not apply to endurance athletes, or anyone else for that matter who exercises and perspires for an extended period of time.
+Also, these recommendations do not apply to endurance athletes, or anyone else for that matter who perspires for an extended period of time.

 FOR MORE INFORMATION

 The Institute of Medicine report mentioned above is available as the book Dietary Reference Intakes for Water, Potassium, Sodium, Chloride and Sulfate.
 It can be obtained at the National Academies Press web site: www.nap.edu.

 The USDA web site ChooseMyPlate.gov contains a lot of nutritional information.